EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-soil moisture stress on gpp_potential based on base stress and relative ratio of PET and PAW (CASA)
+Soil moisture stress on GPP potential based on base stress and the relative ratio of PET and PAW (CASA).

 **Parameters**
 - **Fields**